True 3D LUT Calibration

 There is also no need to profile with a 3D cube to then be able to generate true 3D LUT for calibration.
 If you have a perfect display (ideally with near perfect RGB Separation and good RGB Balance) you can actually profile just the grey scale and single R, G, B patches, and then generate a perfect 3D LUT that would control not just the grey scale, but gamut as well.
 Very, very few calibration system understand this fact.

 But, different displays do have different requirements for profiling, and one approach will not work across the board.
-For displays with a good level of RGB Separation (RGB decoupling) and reasonable RGB Balance (white point) a Quick Profile approach will work, while for displays with poor RGB Separation and poor RGB Balance full 3D cube profiling will be required.
+For displays that have a linear response, with a good level of RGB Separation (RGB decoupling) and reasonable RGB Balance (white point) a Quick Profile approach will work, while for displays that are non-linear, with poor RGB Separation and poor RGB Balance full 3D cube profiling will be required.
 Additionally, the number of points used within the 3D cube profiling data set is key to getting a final accurate calibration.

 Alternative systems that use a guess-work approach to calibration will struggle to generate the necessary accuracy, as the number of points measured are too few, and too spaced apart, and combine profiling with calibration which is not an ideal approach as it locks the profiling to the expected end colour space (gamma and gamut).
 For further info on this see later.

-If the profile has the correct number of points for the display's needs, and that can mean using a minimum of a 17 point cube (17x17x17 cube), a 21 point cube (21x21x21) or a Hybrid 1D + 3D profile for a display with poor RGB Separation, RGB Balance and/or low gamut, a final calibration LUT can be generated that has a smaller number of points, but that retains the inherent accuracy of the higher resolution of the profile.
+If the profile has the correct number of points for the display's needs, and that can mean using a minimum of a 17 point cube (17x17x17 cube), a 21 point cube (21x21x21) for a display with poor RGB Separation, RGB Balance and/or low gamut, a final calibration LUT can be generated that has a smaller number of points, but that retains the inherent accuracy of the higher resolution of the profile.